 - Members of a recognized health care sharing ministry are also exempt.
 These religious organizations pool the resources of members and distribute funds to cover one another's medical expenses.

 - Members of religious sects with long-held objections to insurance and/or medical care are exempt.
-This typically includes the Amish and Christian Science practitioners.

 Finally, there are exemptions for people who were uninsured for part of the year, but not more than three months.
 The IRS allows a grace period for people who experience a small gap in coverage for a variety of reasons.